etiennepalos/Research/README.md

 ## Research Areas
-My research focuses on many-body physics in the condensed phase.
+My research focuses on many-body physics and quantum chemistry in the condensed phase.
 It falls in the interface between theoretical and computational:
 - Chemical Physics: solvation, charge-transfer, quantum multiscale simulations of many-body systems.
 - Condensed Matter Physics: Multi-phase equilibirum, electronic structure under different thermodynamic conditions.